c0d3cisco/reading-notes/coder-computer.md

 # Lab: 02 - The Coder's Computer

+see [THIS LINK](https://c0d3cisco.github.io/reading-notes/) to return to the READ-ME page.

 ### What are four important features to look for in a text editor?